CESNET/libnetconf2/README.md

 It is required only if DNSSEC SSHFP retrieval is enabled (it is disabled by default, see the [Build Options](#build-options) secion).

-The easier way of installing it is as a part of the dnssec-tools package, if you can find it for your distribution.
+The easier way of installing it is as the libval-dev package (or a part of the dnssec-tools package), if you can find it for your distribution.
 Packages for some distributions or the source can be downloaded from [here](https://www.dnssec-tools.org/download/).

 ### cmocka
 For running the tests (see the [Tests](#tests) section for more information).